June 16, 2021

 “Dr. Von Bergen identified an unmet need in his own practice and, with his team, built a solution to improve the level of care available to patients of UW Health’s Pediatric Heart Program,” Hagerman says.

-“Our goal at Isthmus Project is to support UW-based health care innovation, so as we saw opportunity, Isthmus Project was eager to support Atrility in the next stage of growth and continued product development.”
+“Our goal at Isthmus Project is to support UW-based health care innovation, so as we saw an opportunity, Isthmus Project was eager to support Atrility in the next stage of growth and continued product development.”

 “This is an extraordinary device,” says UW Health pediatric cardiologist Kathleen Maginot, MD.
 “We can immediately pinpoint the cause of an arrhythmia after a patient comes out of surgery.
 The AtriAmp allows us to evaluate detailed heart signals continuously rather than intermittently, then we can intervene right away when a patient might be in trouble.
 The consensus among our staff is, ‘How did we ever get by without it?’”